-Objectives can be set in relation to robust assessment data; however, these will not be used in isolation and other factors will also be considered when making decisions about performance and pay progression.
+Objectives can be set in relation to robust assessment data; however, these will not be used in isolation and other factors will also be considered when making decisions about performance.

-- 4.2.3 Objectives may be revised if circumstances change during the appraisal period. - 4.2.4 The objectives set for each employee will, if achieved, contribute to the Trust's plans for improving educational provision and performance and improving the outcomes of pupils.
+- 4.2.3 Objectives should be revised if circumstances change during the appraisal period.
+Such as, but not limited to an employee going on maternity leave, or undergoing surgery/medical treatment, to take account of the anticipated absence and to allow for the employee to meet reduced and attainable objectives. - 4.2.4 The objectives set for each employee will, if achieved, contribute to our Trust's plans for improving educational provision and performance and improving the outcomes of pupils.
+They should have a strong focus on professional development to ensure up to date methodologies, technologies and educational research is being utilised.
 The Headteacher of each school, together with the senior leadership team, will be responsible for quality assuring objectives set across the whole school against the improvement plan.
 The central team will be set objectives in line with the corporate strategy five-year plan. - 4.2.5 The performance of each employee will be assessed against relevant standards, which contribute to our aims and provide a guide for employees in their role.
-At this Trust, the standards for: - Teachers are set out in the Teachers' Standards (2011) and the Beckfoot Trust expected career stage expectations. - Support staff have professional standards that are applicable to all roles (see Appendix 2).
+At our Trust, the standards for: - Teachers are set out in the Teachers' Standards (2011) and the Beckfoot Trust expected career stage expectations. - Support staff have professional standards that are applicable to all roles (see Appendix 1).